 It takes six years of dental training for students in Costa Rica to qualify as dentists.
-Training can begin as early as age 17 or 18 when they graduate from high school – younger than in the US.
-However, the longer training time offers more practical clinical experience so graduates are fully equipped to start practicing independently.
+Training can begin as early as age 17 or 18 when they leave secondary school – younger than in the UK.
+However, the longer training time offers more practical clinical experience so graduates are fully equipped to start practising independently.

 There is no continuing education requirement, but the best dentists in Costa Rica will take the initiative to stay up-to-date with the latest industry standards anyway.
 Ask your dentist for evidence of regular training so you know they haven’t fallen behind.